lawrenceaph/nftmetadatagenerator/readme.md

 **possibleValues:** an array of objects, each of which has the following properties:

-**value:** a string or a number that represents a possible value of the trait **percentage:** a number that represents the percentage chance of the value being selected
+**value:** a string or a number that represents a possible value of the trait

+**percentage:** a number that represents the percentage chance of the value being selected

-The default value is an array of 7 traits, each with 5 possible values.
+The default value of uniqeTraits is an array of 7 traits, each with 5 possible values.

-**incrementImageURLs:** (optional) a boolean that determines whether to increment the image URL to match common metadata patterns.
+**incrementImageURLs:** (optional) a boolean that determines whether to increment the image URL to match common NFT metadata patterns.
 The default value is false because the generator uses a placeholder image service.

 **image:** (optional) a string that represents the base URL for the image.
 The default value is "https://picsum.photos/400".